bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-xx-modbus_goes_streampipes.md

 The server always initiates communication by sending messages on the bus.
 These messages can either be addressed to a single device or to all devices (a so-called broadcast). <br>
 After receiving a dedicated message (no broadcast), a client answers by sending a response on the bus to the server.
-A response may comprise the information solicited by the master or an error message if the original message was invalid or transmitted incorrectly.
+A response may comprise the information solicited by the server or an error message if the original message was invalid or transmitted incorrectly.
 The only way to start a communication is the server sending a request.
 Neither can the clients send messages to each other, nor can they send data on their own.
 <br>